MahmadSharaf/Cheat-Sheets/Machine Learning/Neural Networks.md

   - Convolutional layer:
     - Each neuron only takes a part of the previous layer's output
     - It leads to faster computation and need less training data (less prone to overfitting)

+## Neural networks pros and cons

+- Can represent any non-linear function (very expressive)
+- Generally hard to interpret.
+- Expensive to train, fast to predict